 If you’re gifting to someone who doesn’t eat dairy, there are also tofu spread options.
 You can even add on an extra tub of cream cheese, whitefish salad, or baked salmon salad to your gift for a complete brunch in a box.

-Best Healthy: Mouth Happy + Healthy!
+Best for Snacking: Mouth Happy + Healthy!
 Gift Box

-What to Look for When Buying New Baby Gift Baskets
+What to Look for in New Baby Gift Baskets

 Keep in mind people's food preferences can change all the time for a variety of reasons.
 It's common for parents to experience food aversions and cravings before and after the arrival of a new baby.
 A gift that includes a variety of textures and flavors (think: sweet, savory, salty, and even spicy) offers something for everyone and increases the odds of the recipient(s) finding something they enjoy eating.